Dioganos/Student-and-Department-System/README.md

 # Student-and-Department-System
-List and edit Departments and Students which includes the informations that number and degree.
+This program lists and edits departments and students which includes the informations about number and degree